gormes-EPIC/MorseCode/README.md

 - Create a file `play_sound.py`.
 - Gather a USB speaker from the shelf(please return after every class so both classes have enough speakers!).
-- Install the `playsound` library using [pip](https://pypi.org/project/playsound/).
+- Install the `pydub` library using [pip](https://pypi.org/project/pydub/).
 Use the library to play an `.mp3` file using Python.
 You can use the provided files or download your own for this step.
+[See how to use here](https://github.com/jiaaro/pydub#installation).
 - Add a digital button or touch sensor to trigger your `.mp3` file.

 - [ ] Upload your code to this repository